 There are no simple tests to diagnose polymyositis.
 It often takes time before doctors know for sure you have it.

 Your doctor will consider your medical history, and your family’s, to rule out other conditions.
 You may also get tests such as:

-- EMG (electromyography), which checks to see if the patterns of electrical impulses in the muscles are normal or not)
+- EMG (electromyography): Checks to see if the patterns of electrical impulses in your muscles are normal or not

-- Muscle biopsy, which can show whether or not the muscle tissue is inflamed.
-Your doctor will take a small sample of your muscle for testing.
+- Muscle biopsy: Your doctor will take a small sample of your muscle for testing to see if the muscle tissue is inflamed.
 You may need to get an MRI to help your doctor find a good spot to biopsy.

 Polymyositis is a chronic condition.
 That means that once you have it, it sticks around.
 But there are ways to help manage it.

 - Steroids .
 These help with muscle inflammation, ease pain, and even increase muscle strength.
 But steroids can have many side effects, so when your doctor prescribes them, he’ll keep an eye on you.
 Most people start with prednisone, but if you have a severe case, the doctor may add methylprednisone, too.